 - Keep your dentures in a denture cleaner overnight.

 - Clean, rest, and massage your gums regularly.
 Rinse daily with lukewarm salt water to help clean your gums.

 - Do not use toothpicks when wearing dentures.

 Daher T, Goodacre CJ, Sadowsky SJ.
 Implant overdentures.
 In: Fonseca RJ, ed.
 Oral and Maxillofacial Surgery.
 3rd ed.
-Philadelphia, PA: Elsevier; 2018:chap 39.
+St Louis, MO: Elsevier; 2018:chap 39.

 Updated by: Michael Kapner, DDS, General Dentistry, Norwalk Medical Center, Norwalk CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.